Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-advanced-communication.md

 element `[1][1]` maps to the sixth element and so on.
 Elements in the same column but in a different row are separated by four other elements.
 In other words, elements in other rows are not contiguous.

+> ## Does memory contiguity affect performance?
+>
+> Based on what we have learned, do you think memory contiguity can impact the performance of our software?
+>
+> > ## Solution
+> >
+> > Yes, memory contiguity can affect how fast our programs run.
+When data is stored in a neat and organized way, the
+> > computer can find and use it quickly.
+But if the data is scattered around randomly (fragmented), it takes more time
+> > to locate and use it, which slows down our programs.
+So, keeping our data and data access patterns organized can
+> > make our programs faster.
+However, we probably won't notice the difference for small arrays and data structures.
+> {: .solution}
+{: .challenge}

 If we wanted to send all of the elements in row 1 of a 4 x 4 matrix, we can do something like this,

 ```c